riff-lang/site/src/doc.md

 $ riff '$0<<$1' 2 3
 ```

-The default array will be populated as follows:
+The default table will be populated as follows:

 ```
 $-2: "riff"